Dannikiskov/Solveploy/README.md

 When deployment has concluded, Solveploy is accesible on ngork domain.

 ## To deploy locally
+* Clone repository and cd into the Solveploy folder.
-Execute command `solveploy --dev` and enter password when prompted.
+* Execute command `solveploy --dev` and enter password when prompted.

 When deployment has concluded, Solveploy is accesible via execution command `minikube service frontend-service -n default` and following the link provided.